elmanislam/molecule-webserver/README.txt

 ERRORS

   - ImportError: libmol.so: cannot open shared object file: No such file or directory
+  - no such module: _molecule
+      make sure molecule.py is in the src directory, and on 13 change "from . import _molecule" to "from .lib import _molecule"

 QUESTIONS
 When I compile make, I get a warning message indicating that the